LukaszAmbrozewski/LukaszAmbrozewski/README.md

 ## Projects 🚩

 ### InvoiceApp
 The application is my new full-stack project.
 I designed and made the views, backend and frontend myself.
 The application was designed with a mobile first approach.
-The frontend part of application is under development
+The frontend part of application is under development.
+The application simplify the process of creating invoices and managing the customer base.

 <p>Frontend: https://github.com/LukaszAmbrozewski/InvoiceApp-frontend</p>
 <p>Backend: https://github.com/LukaszAmbrozewski/InvoiceApp-backend</p>